E-commerce

 Design roadmap

-Alternate quick wins (button contrast, labels) and structural initiatives (navigation redesign) according to expected impact and development cost.
+Alternate quick wins (button contrast, labels) and foundational initiatives (navigation redesign) according to expected impact and development cost.

 Personas and segments

-The same site can serve impulse buyers and long-research buyers: design can offer different entry points (guides vs promotions) without multiplying sites.
+A single site can serve impulsive buyers and long-research buyers: design can offer different entry points (guides vs promotions) without multiplying sites.

 Observability

-Instrument front-end errors (JavaScript) to detect broken journeys after deployment; design that “works on my machine” is not enough.
+Instrument front-end errors (JavaScript) to detect broken user journeys after deployment; the design « works on my machine » is not enough.

 Shopify: themes, sections, and customization